PelmeenidHapukoorega/Solutions-Architect/Moodul1/Theory/Theory-computer-and-networking-services.md

-# Module: Describe Azure compute and networking services
+# Module: Azure compute and networking services
 # Key notes

 In this file I have written down most important pieces of theory that every current or prospective Solutions Architect should know.